DataBiosphere/tanagra-vumc-admin/README.md

 ### Authentication
 The Verily environments are behind [IAP](https://cloud.google.com/iap) and users need to be explicitly allow-listed before they can hit any endpoints there.
 I went ahead and allow-listed Broad and VUMC service accounts.
+The Broad service account is used by this repo's GitHub actions for running tests.
   - `tanagra@broad-tanagra-dev.iam.gserviceaccount.com`
   - `tanagra-admin-worker@victr-tanagra-deploytest.iam.gserviceaccount.com`
-The Broad service account is used by this repo's GitHub actions for running tests.

-You can run a local admin service that talks to a Verily core service by setting the application default credentials before kicking off the service:
+You can run a local admin service that talks to a core service by setting the application default credentials before kicking off the service:
 ```
 export GOOGLE_APPLICATION_CREDENTIALS=path/to/service/account/key/file.json